An Exciting Investigation of World History!

 - Inspires young learners in a uniquely visual way to make history for themselves!

 Noah’s Ark: Thinking Outside the Box

-Join naval expert and mechanical engineer Tim Lovett in "thinking outside the box" as you consider critical research in this innovative study on Noah's ark.
+Students join naval expert and mechanical engineer Tim Lovett in "thinking outside the box" as they consider groundbreaking research in this innovative new study on Noah's ark.
 Lovett builds on traditional research into this historic event using the latest techniques in computer modeling and testing.